France: Early to mid-20th century (1914–1946)

-France was invaded by Germany and defended by Great Britain at the start of World War I in August 1914.
+During World War I, France played a decisive role in defeating the Central Powers as part of the Triple Entente, while participating in the majority of the war's major battles fought on the Western Front.
 A rich industrial area in the north was occupied.
 France and the Allies emerged victorious against the Central Powers at tremendous human cost.
 It left 1.4 million French soldiers dead, 4% of its population.
+In addition, France suffered 4,266,000 wounded.
 Interwar was marked by intense international tensions and social reforms introduced by the Popular Front government (e.g., annual leave, eight-hour workdays, women in government).

 In 1940, France was invaded and quickly defeated by Nazi Germany.
 France was divided into a German occupation zone in the north, an Italian occupation zone and an unoccupied territory, the rest of France, which consisted of southern France and the French empire.
 The Vichy government, an authoritarian regime collaborating with Germany, ruled the unoccupied territory.
 Free France, the government-in-exile led by Charles de Gaulle, was set up in London.

 From 1942 to 1944, about 160,000 French citizens, including around 75,000 Jews, were deported to death and concentration camps.
 On 6 June 1944, the Allies invaded Normandy, and in August they invaded Provence.
 The Allies and French Resistance emerged victorious, and French sovereignty was restored with the Provisional Government of the French Republic (GPRF).
 This interim government, established by de Gaulle, continued to wage war against Germany and to purge collaborators from office.
 It made important reforms e.g. suffrage extended to women and the creation of a social security system.